House of Ash and Bone Cover Concept

 My arm in his hand quakes, and he glances at it, then peers into my eyes.

-“My mother…” I say, unthinking, regretting my slip.
+“The shadow… my mother…” I say, unthinking, regretting my slip.

 The old man sighs, looks over his stack of books, then at me.

 “Hey!”
 I call out.
 “Hey, who are you?”
 I run to the end of the shelf.
 I run across the aisles.
 There’s no trace of him.
+I turn and look down.
+A book lays in front of me: a Spanish-English dictionary.

 Chapter 2: April 13, 1984

-It stared at me with its black eyes, beak parted as though mid caw.
+It stared at me with its black eyes, beak parted as though mid-caw.
 Its movements were not like a bird but of a person, watching me with intent, with a purpose.
-It didn’t squawk or cackle, it just observed.
+It didn’t squawk or cackle; it just observed.

 I’m in a room.
 The light, unsteady and orange.
 Four earthen walls meet at the raw ceiling above me.
-A crypt, with no tomb, no place for a body, instead a table, large metal boxes, file cabinets, and words.
+A crypt with no tomb, no place for a body, instead a table, large metal boxes, file cabinets, and words.
 Words I can’t make out, not English.

 The bird sits on a desk.
 Slowly shuffling its feet, bowing its head as though pointing to something, a photo.
 I move closer to it, with no stride, no legs to carry me.
 On the desk is a single photo covered in dirt.
-The bird lays his beak on the photo, now unmoving as though a feathered statue, pointing to a young woman with dark wavy hair, a sad expression on her face.
+The bird lays its beak on the photo, now unmoving as though a feathered statue, pointing to a young woman with dark wavy hair, a sad expression on her face.
 I have an uncontrollable urge to cry.

 She stands in front of me, covered in dirt.
 Her face looks at me with concern and heavy regret.
-I am shaken with her gaze.
-She reaches out her arms; Trembling and yet something inside me wants to leap into her arms as though she is death itself and in her embrace I would find comfort, delivery.
+I am shaken by her gaze.
+She reaches out her arms; Trembling and yet something inside me wants to leap into her arms as though she is death itself, and in her embrace I would find comfort, delivery.
 An escape from my troubles.
 Escape from Ron.
 Escape from what’s happening to my mother.

 Her face loses its form.
 Like a candle, it melts.
-Her features falling away, revealing muscle and bone.
+Her features fell away, revealing muscle and bone.
 She looks at her hands, her skin sagging off her fingers.
 Her eyes meet mine as she shakes her head.
 The skin on her hands disintegrates, bone reaching out.
 She’s trying to grab me.
-The concern, and eyes, liquify, slipping down, leaving only a dirty, gray skull.
-Filthy-wavy hair raising into the air, catching an unfelt wind.
+The concern, and her eyes, liquefy, slipping down, leaving only a dirty, gray skull.
+Filthy-wavy hair rising into the air, catching an unfelt wind.
 Can’t move.
 Can’t look away.
 My eyes won’t close.
 Mouth opens to scream, but nothing.
 Lungs take in a breath.
 Stomach pushes to force the sound out, but nothing.
 I struggle to tear myself away.
 Nearer and nearer she comes.
 My heart racing, beating hard, tearing itself out of my body.
-Her hand gripping at air in front of me.
+Her hand gripped at air in front of me.
 My mouth still working, but still no sound.
 Its hand wraps around my jaw and tightens.
 “Go away!
 Go away!
 Go away!”
 I shout in my head.
 Then she’s gone.
 Emptiness.
 Nothing.
 I’m alone.

 “Be strong, fear not, for fear only leads to death.”
 He smiled, his eyes deep black pools, a world of death hiding behind them.

-A pounding sound echos in the darkness.
+A pounding sound echoes in the darkness.

 I stare into his eyes and watch them get swallowed into his head.
 His skin dries and cracks.
 Dirty, tangled hair slithers over his forehead.
 Over his eyes.
 Over his smile.
 Two bony hands pull it apart.
 A brown-toothed grin, each tooth copper, metal.
 Its jaw drops.
 Two glowing red eyes stare back at me from inside.
-A set of red teeth sneer below them.
+A set of bright red teeth sneers below them.

 “She waits for you,” they whisper.